zero-stroke/SecuritiesCorrelations/README.md

 information for the majority of stocks but occasionally has "Missing" or "nan" values.

 ### Tips:

+For easy access, you can make a shortcut for run.bat by right-clicking it and selecting "Create Shortcut", and adding it to your desktop.

 Click on a security in the legend to hide it from the graph.